 The Story Method

-Create stories using the cards.
-Lay out 3-5 random cards and weave a tale connecting them.
-This builds associative thinking crucial for readings.
+Create stories with cards.
+Lay out 3-5 random cards and create a story by connecting them.
+This develops associative thinking, crucial for reading.

 The Comparison Method